V.Smile: Region protection and inter-compatibility

-Even though the V.Smile range of games are compatible with most of its consoles, the V.Smile Baby games are not.
-The cartridges are shorter, but are also thicker and wider than normal V.Smile ones, meaning they cannot fit in other systems.
-However, both cartridges have the same connector and pins, meaning V.Smile Smartridges, which are slimmer and narrower, can be physically inserted into the V.Smile Baby and connected, although it's harder to do so, and the game will not work with the console.
+Even though the V.Smile range of games are compatible with most of its consoles, the V.Smile Baby games aren't.
+The cartridges are shorter, but are also thicker and wider than normal V.Smile ones, meaning they can't fit on other systems.
+However, both cartridges have the same connector and pins, meaning V.Smile Smartridges, which are slimmer and narrower, can be physically inserted into the V.Smile Baby and connected, although it's harder to do so, and the game won't work with the console.

 The V.Smile range of consoles are apparently not region-locked.
 While the console itself come in NTSC and PAL versions and the BIOS on the consoles appear to be region specific (distinguishable from the speech sample played in the screen after the VTech logo when the console is started with no cartridge inserted), games purchased from an NTSC region can play on PAL systems and vice versa.
 Observations suggest that both the V.Smile and V.Smile Infant Development System used different methods of booting: The V.Smile and V.Smile Pocket variants will apparently boot into their own BIOS, then obligingly run the software on the cartridge.

 The V.Smile Baby appears to boot from the default BIOS when a cartridge of the same region is inserted or when there's no cartridge in the system, but appears to boot from a different BIOS when a cartridge of a different region is inserted.
 Currently it is unknown if the extra BIOS resides on the cartridge or on the console itself.